civol/HDLRuby/README.md

 #### Logic and shift operators
 <a name="logic"></a>

 In HDLRuby, the logic operators are all bitwise.
-For performing boolean computations it is necessary to use single bit values.
+For performing Boolean computations it is necessary to use single bit values.
 The bitwise logic binary operators are `&`, `|`, and `^`, and the unary one is `~`.
 They have the same meaning as their Ruby equivalents.

-__Note__: there is two reasons why there is no boolean operators
+__Note__: there is two reasons why there is no Boolean operators

- 1. Ruby language does not support redefinition of the boolean operators
+ 1. Ruby language does not support redefinition of the Boolean operators

- 2. In Ruby, each value which is not `false` nor `nil` is considered to be true.
+ 2. In Ruby, each value which is not `false` nor `nil` is assumed to be true.
 This is perfectly relevant for software, but not for hardware where the basic data types are bit vectors.
-Hence, it seemed preferable to support boolean computation for one-bit values only, which can be done through bitwise operations.
+Hence, it seemed preferable to support Boolean computation for one-bit values only, which can be done through bitwise operations.

 The shift operators are `<<` and `>>` and have the same meaning as their Ruby equivalent.
-They do not change the bit width, and preserve the sign for `signed` values.
+They do not change the bit width and preserve the sign for `signed` values.

 The rotation operators are `rl` and `rr` for respectively left and right bit rotations.
 Like the shifts, they do not change the bit width and preserve the sign for the `signed` values.
-However, since such operators do not exist in Ruby, they are actually used like methods as follows:
+However, since such operators do not exist in Ruby, they are used like methods as follows:

 ```ruby
 <expression>.rl(<other expression>)